Coyote vs. Acme: Casting

-In February 2022, John Cena was cast as the film's main antagonist, described as the lawyer in defense of Acme and the former boss to Wile E.'s lawyer; he previously collaborated with Gunn on the DC Extended Universe (DCEU) projects The Suicide Squad (2021) and Peacemaker (2022–25).
-The following month, Will Forte and Lana Condor were added to the cast, with Forte starring as Wile E.'s lawyer.
+In February 2022, John Cena was cast as the film's secondary antagonist, described as the lawyer in defense of Acme and the former boss to Wile E.'s lawyer; he previously collaborated with Gunn on the DC Extended Universe (DCEU) projects The Suicide Squad (2021) and Peacemaker (2022–25).
+On March 9, Will Forte and Lana Condor were added to the cast, with the former starring as Wile E.'s lawyer.

 Filming and production design

 Principal photography took place from March to May 2022 in Albuquerque, New Mexico, with Brandon Trost serving as cinematographer.
 The creative team acknowledged Who Framed Roger Rabbit (1988) as a reference for the film's live-action interaction with animated characters.
-New Mexico Film Office director Amber Dodson commented in a press release that the production would "showcase our beautiful city as an already iconic location and setting in the Looney [Tunes] cartoons".
+New Mexico Film Office director Amber Dodson commented in a press release that the production would "showcase our beautiful city as an already iconic location and setting in the Looney [Tunes] cartoons."
+David Barclay built a life-size puppet of Wile E. Coyote for the actors to interact with.
+The most difficult sequence Dave Green had to film was on the second day of filming, where Wile E. tries to bring all kinds of weapons and gadgets through a metal detector.
+Green had to get roughly a few dozen background actors to locate the eyeline of an invisible character.
+Despite the difficulty, Green called the sequence his favorite.